letsencrypt/boulder/docs/logging.md

 All lines logged via `blog.AuditInfo` or `blog.AuditError` are prefixed by the constant string `[AUDIT]`.
 This is used by internal infrastructure to ensure that audit-level logs have extra persistence and durability.

-All log lines have attributes for the datacenter, host, program, and pid.
-These are replicating information usually prepended to log lines by syslog.
-In the integration test environment, these attributes are suppressed for readability.
+In production, log lines do not carry attributes identifying the datacenter, host, program, or pid: that information is added by syslog and our log collection infrastructure, so repeating it in every line would only cost storage.
+In the unit and integration test environments (where there is no syslog), lines carry a `prog` attribute so that interleaved output from multiple components can be told apart.

 In production, all lines are logged in JSON format.
 This is to optimize for machine-readability in our log analysis systems.
 In the unit and integration tests, all lines are logged in text format, to optimize for human readability.